 Dear CEI Participants,

-On behalf of the Human Rights Campaign Foundation and our 3 million members and supporters, we want to thank you for your commitment to LGBTQ equality, and for your engagement with the HRC Foundation’s Corporate Equality Index (CEI).
+On behalf of the Human Rights Campaign Foundation, we want to thank you for your commitment to LGBTQ equality, and for your engagement with the HRC Foundation’s Corporate Equality Index (CEI).

-Despite historic progress such as the Supreme Court ruling in Obergefell v.
-Hodges, LGBTQ people still face deep inequalities across the nation.
-Today, there is no federal law prohibiting discrimination based on sexual orientation and gender identity -- and 31 states still lack these protections.
+In terms of the continued need for parity between spousal and partner benefits, LGBTQ people still face deep inequalities across the nation despite historic progress such as the Supreme Court ruling in Obergefell v.
+Hodges.
+Today, there are no clear, consistent federal laws prohibiting discrimination based on sexual orientation and gender identity -- and 30 states still lack these protections.
 Until we pass the Equality Act, far too many workers face real risks, even when they exercise their right to marry.

 Second, the HIV and AIDS epidemic continues to ravage our community -- despite significant prevention and treatment innovations that can end the epidemic once and for all.
 We want to understand your current policies and practices around providing employees access to today’s recommended HIV prevention and treatment options.
 The private sector has advanced remarkable progress for transgender inclusive health care by prioritizing the health and well-being of all employees - prevention and treatment of HIV and AIDS is re-emerging as a top priority for many LGBTQ employees and job-seekers.

 Over the years, the CEI has asked information-gathering questions like these and your answers have helped enormously as we develop new tools, resources and approaches to advancing LGBTQ corporate equality.
 From the beginning, our respondents have helped forge a path of inclusion.

 We look forward to our continued partnership this year.
 As always, the HRC Foundation’s Workplace Equality Program team members are committed to working closely with you.

 Please don’t hesitate to reach out to us at firstname.lastname@example.org.